bitcoincore-dev/escrow-core/README.md

 Coming soon.
 The documentation for development and testing is currently being fleshed out for an open beta release.

+If you want to see a naive end-to-end demonstration of the of the protocol, you can use the `yarn scratch` command to run the `test/scratch.ts` file.
+This should also spin up an isolated test version of Bitcoin core (which comes packaged with the repo).

 ## Issues / Questions / Comments

-Please feel free to post and contribute.
+Please feel free to post any kind of issue on the tracker.
 All feedback is welcome.

+## Contribution

+Help wanted.
+All contributions are welcome. :-)

 ## Resources